Kevinferl98/Morphological_operations/README.md

 **Decoupled Processing**: Separating the API from the workers via RabbitMQ allows the system to handle traffic spikes and scale workers independently.

-**S3 Presigned URLs**: Images are uploaded directly from the browser to object storage, reducing API load and avoiding large file transfers through Flask.
+**S3 Presigned URLs**: Images are uploaded directly from the browser to object storage, reducing API load and avoiding large file transfers through FastAPI.

 **Task Persistence**: Using Redis for job status allows for fast, non-blocking lookups during frontend polling.